 Our first social barbeque in over a year

-For the meat, we barbecued some satay chicken skewers and minted lamb chops, and for the salads, we served this delicious coleslaw, mango and avocado salad and my South African tomato and onion pasta.
+For the meat, we barbecued some satay chicken skewers and minted lamb chops.
+For salads, we served this delicious coleslaw, and my South African tomato and onion pasta.
 To round it all off we had crusty bread rolls on the side.

 Why I love this coleslaw

-- It’s really easy to make – you just chop the vegetables in a food processor and then mix in the dressing ingredients – job done!
+- It's really easy to make - chop the vegetables in a food processor and then mix in the dressing ingredients - job done

-- This salad goes really well with barbequed meat, but you can also use it to add flavour to sandwiches – try spreading some on your next ham sandwich!
-You could even spread some on a crusty breadroll and eat it just like that (ask my daughter – it’s her favourite way of eating it).
+- This salad goes well with barbequed meat, but you can also use it to add flavour to sandwiches - try spreading some on your next ham sandwich!
+You could even spread some on a crusty bread roll and eat it just like that (ask my daughter - it's her favourite way of eating it).

 Recipe information